 - An ngrok account.

-- Hostnames should be unique, ideally using the location of the datacenter (for example,
+- Hostnames should be unique, ideally using the datacenter location (for example,

 nyc,sydney, andfrankfurt). - Docker and Docker Compose installed on each VM.

-- Hostnames should be unique, ideally using the location of the datacenter (for example,
+- Hostnames should be unique, ideally using the datacenter location (for example,

 1. Reserve your ngrok domain

-Your first task is to generate a new API key in the ngrok dashboard.
-Make sure you save the API key before you close the modal, because it won’t be displayed again.
+First, generate a new API key in the ngrok dashboard.
+Save the API key before closing the modal; it won’t be displayed again.
 To simplify authenticating your account with the ngrok API, export the API key on your local workstation.YOUR_COMPANY-digitalocean-gslb.ngrok.app would work great.

 You can reserve your domain in one of two ways: with the ngrok API, or in the ngrok dashboard.